 Feedback sessions will be held to provide feedback on the in-course assessment then again for the End of Semester 1 Examinations.

 On completion of this course, the student will be able to:

-- To be able to explain the occurrence, development and progression of [BASIC/COMMON] pathological changes in body systems and individual organs, and to relate their morphology at gross (macroscopic) and microscopic levels to clinically recognisable functional defects and disease states.
+- To understand and learn the occurrence, development and progression of pathological changes in body systems and individual organs, and to relate their morphology at gross (macroscopic) and microscopic levels to clinically recognisable functional defects and disease states.

-- To be able to interpret macroscopic lesions in such a way as to make a meaningful diagnostic assessment in relation to clinical observations.
+- To study and interpret macroscopic lesions in such a way as to make a meaningful diagnostic assessment in relation to in vivo clinical observations.

-- To be able to explain the principles and importance of post-mortem examination in disease diagnosis.
+- To understand the principles and importance of post-mortem examination in disease diagnosis.

-- To be able to explain appropriate means of sample collection and handling and the basic interpretation of haematology, clinical biochemistry and cytology investigations
+- To understand sample collection and handling and the basic interpretation of haematology, clinical biochemistry and cytology investigations.

 |Students are not required to purchase specific textbooks.
 However, students are encouraged to consult textbooks for greater depth of understanding where necessary.
 The majority of these texts are available in the Veterinary Library.|